shg8/3DGS.cpp/README.md

 - [ ] Use Vulkan subgroups to batch Gaussian retrievals at the warp level
 - [ ] OpenXR support
 - [ ] Apps for iOS and visionOS
+- [ ] App for Android and Qualcomm Spaces
 - [ ] Training

 ## Command Line Usage